- Surprise! You have a hemorrhage - January 31, 2018

 The gold standard therapy for MTD is voice therapy from a qualified voice therapist.
 Voice therapy is a specialty within the field of speech and language pathology focusing on the treatment of vocal disorders.
 A voice therapist works with patients to modify the method of voice production, promote vocal fold healing, and remove harmful vocal habits.
 In addition, a vocal therapist will customize a treatment plan around a patient’s unique issues and capabilities.

 Dr. Reena Gupta, director of the Division of Voice and Laryngology at the Osborne Head and Neck Institute is a board certified otolaryngologist and has completed subspecialty training in the field of laryngology.
 Dr. Gupta’s advanced specialty training and extensive clinical experience have placed her in a unique position to comprehensively evaluate and treat the voice and voice disorders.
-Dr. Gupta has partnered with voice therapist, Amy Chapman, MA SLP, to provide unparalleled vocal care to voice professionals.
-Patients are evaluated side by side by both a laryngologist and a voice therapist to efficiently craft an optimal treatment plan.

 For more information on muscle tension dysphonia please contact the Osborne Head and Neck Institute.